IversonLeizke/Javascript/README.md

 12. Data Structures - Arrays, sets, maps and objects
 13. Strings - Converting a list underscores_case in a string to camelCase
 14. Functions - Creating a programming for one poll
+15. Closures - Using the closure to get acess to a variable from other scope

 **Projects**